News We Recently Launched AD Migrator and AD Reporter.

 Type administrator

 Step 2.
-Activate the tool and press the “REGISTER DOMAIN CONTROLLER” icon.
+Activate the tool that can list AD groups and press the “REGISTER DOMAIN CONTROLLER” icon.

 Register Domain Controller button